William Kidd: False find

 In May 2015, a 50 kg ingot expected to be silver was found in a wreck off the coast of Île Sainte-Marie in Madagascar by a team led by marine archaeologist Barry Clifford.
-It was believed to be part of Captain Kidd's treasure.
+It was believed to be part of Kidd's treasure.
 Clifford gave the booty to Hery Rajaonarimampianina, President of Madagascar.
 But, in July 2015, a UNESCO scientific and technical advisory body reported that testing showed the ingot consisted of 95% lead, and speculated that the wreck in question was a broken part of the Sainte-Marie port constructions.